noname965/FOIR-360/README.md

 # 360Rank Dataset

 This repository provides the 360Rank dataset.
-360Rank is a importance object ranking dataset of 500 images
+360Rank is a  object importance ranking dataset of 500 images.

 ### Example